gxgliu/dev/solr/README.md

-# How to change open files and max processes limits on macOS
+# How to change open files and max processes limits

 ## Mac OS X